beginning of content

 What causes norovirus?

-The virus can be found on surfaces touched by the infected person.
-This can include:
+The virus can live on surfaces touched by the infected person, such as:

-Norovirus often causes gastro outbreaks in places where a lot of people work, play or live together.
-This can include:
+Norovirus often causes gastro outbreaks in places where a lot of people live, work or spend time together.
+These include:

 When should I see my doctor?